MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-keydown.md

 ---
 title: KeyDown Event of the AxWindowsMediaPlayer Object
-description: The KeyDown event occurs when a key is pressed. ms.assetid: 'e67b9628-6c53-4893-921a-9487ebfc1cd5'
+description: The KeyDown event occurs when a key is pressed. ms.assetid: e67b9628-6c53-4893-921a-9487ebfc1cd5
+keywords:
-keywords: ["KeyDown Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- KeyDown Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: